Center for the Study of the Southwest

 T: 512.245.2224 F: 512.245.7462

-The Center for the Study of the Southwest, funded in part by grants from the National Endowment for the Humanities and the Houston Endowment, promotes the exchange of knowledge about regional issues among individuals, communities, and institutions across the region and northern Mexico.
+The Center for the Study of the Southwest, funded in part by grants from the National Endowment for the Humanities and the Houston Endowment, promotes the exchange of knowledge about regional issues among individuals, communities, and institutions across the U.S. Southwest and northern Mexico.
 The Center encourages students, teachers, and the general public to understand the power of place to build identity, honor diversity, strengthen community, and celebrate the human spirit.